joshkendrick/MediaUtilityBelt/README.md

 If you want to run your own version, you will need to create a project on Google APIs Console, create your own OAuth consent screen with the google-photos-viewonly scope, add your google account as a test user, create an OAuth 2.0 Client ID and replace the client_secrets.json in this project with the one you download.
 It isn't hard, just not-obvious, but after all that, running it should work.

+I tried to get it published, couldn't get all the steps right.
+Tried to convert to internal, but then I can't use my gmail account to access the photos.
+Because the app is in "Testing" the refresh token expires after 7 days.

 [Privacy Policy](privacy-policy.html)